 Both her hands go over mine, hot now, clasping tight.
 She says hello, Josh.
 I’m Emily but people call us Matthew and Chrissy in this world.
 We’ll have to get used to it.
 Different world, different bodies, different lives … Josh … wherever we are, wherever this is, we got it right in this place.

 She pauses and takes a shuddering breath in.

 She says after I jumped I woke up here.
 My husband was out on active duty overseas.
 I was married to a man I didn’t know.
 I was scared.
-Until you mentioned a dream … it sounded like mine, the dying, the new life.
+Until you mentioned a dream … it sounded like mine … the dying, the new life.
 Josh, oh Josh, when I woke up here, I was still pregnant.
 A boy.
 I called him Joshua.
-You want to meet our son?
+Do you want to come up and see our son?

 © A. G. Bonn 2011